+Do you know which individuals have food charts and why?
+Are they always completed accurately?
 Monitoring of bowels is an important indicator of ill health.
 As well as frequency it is useful to also note the colour of stools:

 Black - Often a sign of internal bleeding Red - Red signifies blood and bleeding Pale - indicates an underlying problem in the liver, gallbladder, or pancreas; all of which contribute to the digestive system Green - may also be caused by consuming leafy vegetables, iron supplements, or be due to an intestinal condition or infection.
-Materia Disturbances of the digestive

 Watery - Disturbances of the digestive tract, as seen with various bacterial and viral infections.